clay-one/composer-core/docs/api-ref/fluent.md

 Between `ForComponent<T>()` method call and `RegisterWith<T>()` method call, you can add any number of configuration method calls (listed below) to more accurately describe the component initialization procedure.

-You can also register an already-instantiated component (an `object`) in composer using the `ForObject(...)` extension method.
+You can also register an already-instantiated component (an `object`) in ComposerCore using the `ForObject(...)` extension method.
 It's equivalent of using `PreInitializedComponentFactory` to register a component.
 Here's the sample:

 ```csharp
 composer.ForObject(o).RegisterWith<IContract>();